viralj/item-catalog-web-app/README.md

 3. Go to Credentials
 4. Select Create Credentials > OAuth Client ID
 5. Select Web application
-6. Enter name 'Item-Catalog'
+6. Enter name 'item-catalog-web-app'
 7. Authorized JavaScript origins = 'http://localhost:8900'
 8. Authorized redirect URIs = 'http://localhost:8900/login' && 'http://localhost:8900/gconnect'
 9. Select Create
 10. Copy the Client ID and paste it into the `data-clientid` in login.html
 11. On the Dev Console Select Download JSON
 12. Rename JSON file to client_secrets.json
-13. Place JSON file in item-catalog directory that you cloned from here
+13. Place JSON file in item-catalog-web-app directory that you cloned from here
-14. Run application using `python /item-catalog/app.py`
+14. Run application using `python /item-catalog-web-app/app.py`

 ## JSON Endpoints
 The following are open to the public: